VDA231-301/VDA_231-301__VDA_270/README.md

   - Version: 1.0.0

 # Info
-- The subschema does not include the changes of the generic Schema v0.2.0
+- The subschema does not include the changes of the generic schema v0.2.0